 Social play involves playful interactions with others.
 For infants and toddlers, this means interacting with their parents in a fun family activity.
 Older children engage in social play with their peers.

 Children develop social skills through social play.
 Although the word “social” implies positive and active interaction, social plays don’t always appear so as defined by adults.
-This is because “social” can take different forms at different developmental milestones.
+This is because “social” can take different forms at different baby milestones.
 Age greatly influences the type of social participation a child will have.

 Parallel play is often observed in toddlers younger than two.
-It involves children playing side by side without directly interacting.
+It involves babies playing side by side without directly interacting.
 Their level of social interaction is playing beside each other.
-There are no direct social interactions, but they are social in nature by engaging in similar activities or playing similar toys beside each other.
+There are no direct social interactions, but they are social in nature by engaging in similar activities or playing with similar toys beside each other.